 Krakow is a city where you can still have a decent dinner for two for EUR 35.

 Israeli/Jewish restaurants in Kazimierz such as Chamjim Kohan, Ester, Hamsa and Ariel are definitely worth a visit, often including live music.
 Some of them have very cute old plates with flower print and red-white checkered curtains like your (great)grandmother may have.

 Know that in Poland there are still restaurants that only accept cash payment (Zloty that is).

 Where to stay

 If you can afford it, try to stay within or on walking distance of Krakow’s Old Town since most attractions and restaurants are there.
 For those who prefer to stay in a hotel, I can personally recommend the following three hotels in Krakow, which I visited several times myself:

-There are a few very nice, stylish renovated apartments in Krakow that can be booked for a very affordable price.
+There are also a number of very nice, stylish renovated apartments in Krakow that can be booked for a very affordable price.
+Breakfast not included!
 My favorites are:

 Obviously spring and summer offer the best weather for a sunny city trip.
 In March it can already be very pleasant, catching the first sunrays on a terrace.
 In winter it can snow a lot.
 If you plan to combine Krakow with a visit to Auschwitz, I would suggest to go between November and March to avoid the big crowds.
 In November and December there is a nice Christmas Market on Rynek Główny where you can buy handcrafted and local souvenirs, kitchen ware, jams, woolen house shoes, etc.